NamazuStudios/docker-compose/Readme.md

  * Navigate to the cloned directory in your terminal.
  * Start services using ```docker compose up```

+> [!Warning]
+> The tagging system is currently being worked on.
+If this command does not work,
+> try using the alternative tag command `TAG=3.0.9-SNAPSHOT docker compose up`

 ## Using Alternative Tags

  When Jenkins runs a branch build for Elements, it will make tags based on the